msawant060/AWS-CSA/EC2/Fundamentals.md

     - Use for appliations that needs Database workload is high

  * Magnetic HDD (Standard)
-    - Used for: Where data is accessed infrequently, and applications where the lowest storage cost is importan.
+    - Used for: Where data is accessed infrequently, and applications where the lowest storage cost is important.
     - It can be used as **root volume of EC2 instance**
     - Older generation volumes are backend by magnetic drives
     - Baseline performance approximately 100 IOPS